mattrude/wp-plugin-sitemap-generator/readme.md

 ### Primary Option

+1. Download the latest version of this plugin from the [download page](https://github.com/mattrude/wp-plugin-sitemap-generator/downloads).
 1. Go to your WordPress Dashboard and login as an Admin
-1. From your Dashboard go to `Plugins` section on the left hand side and select `Add New`.
+1. From your Dashboard go to `Plugins` section on the left hand side and select `upload` from the top.
-1. Search for `Random Image Block`
+1. Find the downloaded plugin in the upload pop up window
 1. Click the `Install Now` link and follow the instructions.

 ### Secondary Option

-1. Download the latest version from the download page (http://wordpress.org/extend/plugins/random-image-block/)
-1. Extract the zip file and copy the folder "random-image-block" into the "wp-content/plugins/" directory in your WordPress installation.
+1. Log onto your web server via SSH or Telnet, and go into the directory that holds your WordPress install.
-1. Activate the plugin from your Dashboard by going to Plugins -> Installed page.
+1. Move into your plugins directory `cd wp-content/plugins`
+1. Clone the current revision with the command `git clone git://github.com/mattrude/wp-plugin-sitemap-generator.git`

 ## Changelog